 Scenario 1: Growth-focused brochure site

 A physiotherapy practice in Wakefield with 8 service pages, a contact form, and content that changes once a quarter.
 They want to rank locally and convert visitors into bookings.
-WordPress adds complexity they don't need — a database, login security, weekly updates, plugin compatibility checks.
+WordPress adds complexity they don't need with a database, login security, weekly updates, and plugin compatibility checks.
 A hand-coded site loads in under 1.5 seconds, costs nothing to maintain month-to-month, and ranks well because the foundations are clean.
-This is the hand-coded route.
+This is the hand-coded route, and the build path sits in our web design and development service.

 Scenario 2: Editorial-heavy business